Equilibridix/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 8 task prints the result of a arithmetic expansion

 The 9 tasks prints the result of division between two environment variables

+The 10 task prints the exponentiation between two environment variables